joshike-code/investocc-software/README.md

 If the Installation Wizard doesn't work:

 - Create a `.env` file inside `/app/backend`
-- Use `.env.example` as a reference
+- Use `.env-example` as a reference
 - You can always update settings via this file

 ---